jennifercadams/Random-Astronomy-Photo/README.md

 * Redesign buttons to look more modern and visually appealing.
 * Handle "apod.nasa.gov refused to connect errors" with more helpful error message redirecting user to APOD page for that date.

-Known issues:

-* When the user clicks over to the By Date page before the Random page is finished fetching data, the data is partially loaded by the By Date page instead.
-I would like to implement a function that aborts the fetch operation when the user clicks away before it is completed.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).